 “You don’t wanna go to her house.
 They got chickens.”

 She looks embarrassed, so we let it drop.
 Robby hangs a possessive arm around Mary.
 I’ve forgotten how jealous he can be.

 Next day at school, I ditch after second period.
 My vacation is extended.
 I even lie to Scott and Lydia about still being injured.
 They inform Coach.
 There’s no one to check my story.
 My room is a disaster zone, with cigarette butts everywhere and marijuana roaches in all the ashtrays.
 I’m out of money.
 No more trips to Sorrento’s.
 My friends quickly empty the fridge of anything instantly edible.
 Being high constantly, I always seem to have the munchies.
 I’m not eating regular meals.
-Since my accident, I drop from 155 to 135 pounds.
+Since my accident, I’ve dropped from 155 to 135 pounds.
 My clothes hang on me.
 It makes me look more like my new friends.
 I figure six months for my hair to grow out.
 I already have the expressions and attitude down.
 My new appearance and the de rigueur slouch let me fit in.
 I’m a stoner now.
 I have rings under my eyes.
 As my hair grow out the bleached blond ends contrast with my dark brown roots.
 One night while foraging for food in the kitchen, Susan is putting the dishes away.

 “Tim,” she asks, “are you still suffering from your back injury?”

 I straighten up slightly.
 “I’m okay, Susan.
 Is there anything to snack?”

 “I stopped making you dinner since you aren’t getting home late from practice anymore.
 Maybe you can eat with your dad and me from now on.”

 “No. That’s cool.
 I’ll just make a sandwich.”